Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 -----------
 Lightning Bolts is a collection of Models, Callbacks and other goodies implemented in PyTorch Lightning.

-Bolts models are designed to bootstrap research or to be used in production.
+Bolts are designed to bootstrap research or to be used in production.
 Here are ways in which bolts can be used

-1. As a feature extractor for production and research systems.
+**As a feature extractor for production and research systems.**

 .. code-block:: python